Sinan81/cpsc128/README.md

 * do `:q` to quit
 * do `:wq` to save and quit
 * hit '/' to do a search, and 'Esc' to get back to normal mode
+* do 'p' to paste before, 'P' to paste after
+* hit 'v' to switch to visual mode to select stuff for cutting, copying etc.

 ## Computing Setup